realpython/python-guide/docs/writing/structure.rst

 There is no efficiency gain when reusing names: the assignments will have to create new objects anyway.
-However, when the complexity grows are each assignment are separated by other lines of code, including 'if' branches and loops, it becomes harder to acertain which type is the variable at hand.
+However, when the complexity grows and each assignment is separated by other lines of code, including 'if' branches and loops, it becomes harder to ascertain what a given variable's type is.

-Some coding practices, like functional programming, even recommend to never re-assign a variable, which is done in Java with the keyword final.
-Python do not have such a keyword, and it would be against its philosophy anyway, but it may be a good discipline to avoid setting more than once any variable, and it helps in grasping the concept of mutable and immutable types.
+Some coding practices, like functional programming, recommend never reassigning a variable.
+In Java this is done with the `final` keyword.
+Python does not have a `final` keyword and it would be against its philosophy anyway.
+However, it may be a good discipline to avoid assigning to a variable more than once, and it helps in grasping the concept of mutable and immutable types.

 Mutable and immutable types